Skip to main content

 END_CASE;

-• ELSE is optional but recommended as a fallback
+• ELSE is optional but helpful as a default branch.

 Example: Mode Selector